Overview

 Reported Cases

-- West v.
+• West v.
 East Tennessee Pioneer Oil Co., 172 S.W.
 3d 545 (Tenn.
-08/18/2005) – Tennessee Supreme Court case in which the Supreme Court ruled a convenience store had a legal duty to the plaintiffs Gary West and Michelle Richardson for selling gas to an obviously intoxicated driver, who then had an accident with Gary West and Michelle Richardson on the roadway.
-This case was the first case to find that a convenience store had a legal duty to a driver on the roadway (Gary West and Michelle Richardson) for selling gas to an obviously intoxicated driver who then had an accident with his clients.
+08/18/2005) – Tennessee Supreme Court case in which the Supreme Court first ruled a convenience store had a legal duty to the plaintiffs Gary West and Michelle Richardson for selling gas to an obviously intoxicated driver, who then had an accident with the plaintiffs on the roadway

 Accolades